Jackson County Public Health COVID-19 Vaccine Clinic

 Hours: Monday - Friday, 9:00 am to 4:00 pm - CLOSED Noon - 1:00 p.m. for Lunch

-Vaccines available: Moderna and Johnson & Johnson COVID-19 Vaccine
+Vaccines available: Moderna, Pfizer, and Johnson & Johnson COVID-19 Vaccine

-- Moderna vaccine requires two doses.
+Moderna vaccine requires two doses.
 Second dose should be given 28 days after the first dose.
-Can be given within 28 to 42 days after the first dose.
+It can be given within 28 to 42 days after the first dose.